mahinourElsheikh/ChatSystem/README.md

 ### Note
-> - I added webscokets in the application for broadcasting the messages in the chat after creation
+> - I added webscokets in the application for broadcasting the messages in the chat after creation , broadcasting channel should be based on business logic
-> - Pagination is still needed in the application